Deployed Works Guide

 Start before the end

 Ask what the buyer must be able to understand or operate after delivery.
-Add handover requirements to the definition of done instead of requesting them after the provider has moved on.

 Step 2